 Your cat’s safety should always be your top concern when trying any new type of litter.
 They could turn their nose up and veto it right away, but it ultimately depends on the individual.
 There have been reports of the silica litter being too rough on their cat’s soft paws and causing them to be in pain.
 Again, some cats can handle it, and others aren’t.
+Likewise, some silica litter is formed in rounder, smoother pearls and others are coarser pieces.
 Pay attention while you switch them over.
 If they don’t seem to like it or avoid the box, then it’s best to switch back to their regular litter.
-There have been some concerns about cats consuming the litter and injecting it.
+There have been some concerns about cats consuming the litter and inhaling it.
 While silica does spread many airborne dust particles, they aren’t likely to get sick from it.
-Surprisingly, regular clumping clay litter seems to be more dangerous in ingested due to being made from sodium bentonite clay that is potentially harmful when ingested or inhaled.
+Surprisingly, regular clumping clay litter seems to be more dangerous if ingested due to being made from sodium bentonite clay that is potentially harmful when ingested or inhaled.
 So far, there have been no links between silica dust and feline respiratory disease.

 Related Read: 6 Best Cat Litter Crystals – Reviews & Top Picks